 EU CBAM Certificate Price Tracker: Live ETS Price and Historical Chart

-CBAM certificate prices track at approximately €70/tCO₂ as of April 2026, directly mirroring the EU Emissions Trading System auction average.
-This single number determines import costs for steel, cement, aluminium, fertilizers, electricity, and hydrogen entering the EU.
+The official Q2 2026 CBAM certificate price is €75.28/tCO₂e, published by the European Commission in July 2026.
+This single number, the weighted average of all EU ETS auction clearing prices from April to June 2026, determines import costs for steel, cement, aluminium, fertilizers, electricity, and hydrogen entering the EU.
+It follows the Q1 2026 price of €75.36/tCO₂e, published April 7, 2026 — the first official CBAM certificate price in history.
 Understanding how the price is set, where it has been, and where it is projected to go is the foundation of any CBAM compliance cost model.

 The price formula itself is straightforward.
 The implications for cost planning are not.